argoproj/argo-workflows/docs/running-locally.md

     * Configure [`.wslconfig`](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configuration-setting-for-wslconfig) to limit memory usage by the WSL2 to prevent VSCode OOM.

 * For **Linux**
-    * Use [Docker Desktop](https://docs.docker.com/desktop/linux/install/) instead of [Docker Engine](https://docs.docker.com/engine/install/) to prevent incorrect network configuration by k3d
+    * Use [Docker Desktop](https://docs.docker.com/desktop/linux/install/) instead of [Docker Engine](https://docs.docker.com/engine/install/) to prevent incorrect network configuration by k3d.

 ## Requirements

+To build on your own machine without using the dev-container you will need

 * [Go](https://golang.org/dl/)
 * [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)